gabrielproencaalves/focus/README.md

 ### 2. Configuring focus

-After downloading, you can choose a folder to store the extracted m3u files, and then edit the `focus` file as follows:
+After downloading, you can choose a folder to store the extracted m3u files (located inside the directory 'm3u files'), and then edit the `focus` file as follows:

 1. Insert the 'path' of the newly saved m3u files into the 'M3UPATH' variable.
 For example: